-- for words of native lexical stock, the list includes those languages from which English inherited words at its origin; - for borrowed words, the list includes all foreign languages, ancient and modern, from which English has borrowed over the centuries; - for derived words, the list includes second-tier languages, i.e. the original languages used to create new English words, as well as word origins that are not languages as such, like proper names, onomatopoeic forms and interjections.
+- for borrowed words, the list includes all foreign languages, ancient and modern, from which English has borrowed over the centuries; - for derived words, the list includes second-tier languages, i.e. the original languages used to create new English words, as well as word origins that are not languages as such, like proper names, onomatopoeic forms and interjections.